Alex Ferguson: World champions and further league titles

-They contested the Champions League final against Barcelona on 27 May 2009 but lost 2–0, thus failed to defend the trophy.

 In 2009–10 season, Ferguson added another League Cup to his honours list as United defeated Aston Villa 2–1 in the final on 28 February 2010, United's first ever successful knockout cup defence.
 However, his dreams of a third European Cup were ended a few weeks later when United were edged out of the competition in the quarter-finals by Bayern Munich on away goals.
 And their hopes of a record 19th league title were ended on the last day of the season when Chelsea beat them to the Premier League title by one point, crushing Wigan Athletic 8–0 and rendering United's 4–0 win over Stoke City meaningless.

 He ended the following season by winning his 12th and Manchester United's 19th league title and thus overtaking Liverpool's record of 18.
 Manchester United faced Barcelona again on 28 May 2011 in the 2011 Champions League final, their third in four years, but United lost 3–1.
 Analyst Alan Hansen stated that he believed Ferguson was "the key component" in United's success that season, so key in fact that "[he] would have claimed the crown with any of the other top sides had he been in charge of them".
 With Edwin van der Sar, Gary Neville and Paul Scholes all retiring in 2011, Ferguson spent big by signing defender Phil Jones from Blackburn and winger Ashley Young from Aston Villa for around £17 million each, and goalkeeper David de Gea from Atlético Madrid for around £19 million.

 The following season United managed to beat rivals Manchester City in the 2011 FA Community Shield and eliminated them in the FA Cup third round, but ended the season below City, who won their first Premier League title on goal difference.
-This bitter and slim defeat prompted Ferguson to sign star-striker Robin van Persie, who was the Premier League Golden Boot title-holder, from another arch-rival Arsenal on 17 August 2012.
+This bitter and slim defeat prompted Ferguson to sign star-striker Robin van Persie, who was the Premier League Golden Boot title-holder, from another rival Arsenal on 17 August 2012.

 The 2012–13 season saw Ferguson guide United to become league champions for the 20th time, claiming the title with a 3–0 home win over Aston Villa on 22 April 2013 with four matches to spare; Van Persie scored all the goals with a first half hat-trick en route to retain the Golden Boot.
 His final game in charge, his 1,500th in total, saw United play out a 5–5 draw with West Bromwich Albion.
 The result meant United finished the season 11 points ahead of runners-up Manchester City.
 Earlier in the season, on 2 September 2012, Ferguson managed his 1,000th league game with United playing against Southampton.
 United won the game 3–2 thanks to another hat-trick from Van Persie.
 Two weeks later, he won his 100th game in the Champions League with a 1–0 win over Galatasaray at Old Trafford.